-In 2013 MIT Press published a new edition of Professor Henderson’s 1983 The Fourth Dimension and Non-Euclidean Geometry in Modern Art, which features a 100-page “Reintroduction” augmenting the original book’s scientific context as well as expanding its coverage to the period 1950-2000.
+MIT Press in 2013 published a new edition of Professor Henderson’s 1983 The Fourth Dimension and Non-Euclidean Geometry in Modern Art.
+This edition features a 100-page “Reintroduction” augmenting the original book’s scientific context as well as expanding its coverage to the period 1950-2000.
 From topics such as the connections drawn in the late 19th and early 20th-century between a possible fourth dimension and the ether of space, the new text moves forward to trace the gradual resurgence of interest in a spatial fourth dimension in popular culture in the 1950s-1960s, including at the Park Place Gallery.
 While in the early years of the century, interest in higher spatial dimensions had been crucial for artists from the Cubists and Duchamp to Malevich, the popularization after 1919 of Einstein’s Relativity Theory, redefining the fourth dimension as time, gradually eclipsed wide-scale interest in a spatial fourth dimension.
-It reemerged with gusto in the context of string theory in physics and computer graphics beginning in the 1980s, and, as a long-time theme in science fiction, it reached new prominence in Christopher Nolan’s 2014 film Interstellar.
+It reemerged with gusto, however, in the context of string theory in physics and computer graphics beginning in the 1980s, and, as a long-time theme in science fiction, it reached new prominence in Christopher Nolan’s 2014 film Interstellar.

-Professor Henderson is currently at work on two book projects.
-One is a sequel to the new Fourth Dimension edition that tracks the concept’s changing meanings in art and culture decade-by-decade through the 20th century.
-Her immediate focus, however, is a book titled “The Energies of Modernism: Art, Science, and Occultism in the Early 20th Century.”
-This study centers the “international cultures of science and occultism” that served as a substructure for the development of modern art in a variety of geographical locales—from Hilma af Klint in Sweden to Kandinsky in Germany, Boccioni in Italy to Malevich in Russia, and the Cubists, Duchamp, and Kupka in Paris.
+Professor Henderson is currently at work on a book titled “Ether and the Energies of Modernism: Art, Science, and Occultism in the Early 20th Century.”
+This study centers on the “international cultures of science and occultism” that served as a substructure for the development of modern artists in a variety of geographical locales—from Hilma af Klint in Sweden to Kandinsky in Germany, Boccioni in Italy to Malevich in Russia, and the Cubists, Duchamp, and Kupka in Paris.
 Reestablishing the centrality of the ether and discoveries such as X-rays, radioactivity, and the electron, the book will provide the long-missing backdrop against which early 20th-century artists transformed the representation of matter and space or transcended it completely in totally abstract styles.

-A Guggenheim Fellow in 1988-89, Professor Henderson is a member of the Academy of Distinguished Teachers and in 2009 received a Regents’ Outstanding Teaching Award.
-During late spring-summer 2010 and 2011 she was a Senior Fellow at the IKKM [International Research Institute for Cultural Technologies and Media Philosophy] at the Bauhaus University in Weimar, where she was a member of the Board from 2010 to 2016.
+A Guggenheim Fellow in 1988-89, Professor Henderson was named to the University’s Academy of Distinguished Teachers in 2000 and received a Regents’ Outstanding Teaching Award in 2009.
+During late spring-summer 2010 and 2011 she was a Senior Fellow at the IKKM [International Research Institute for Cultural Technologies and Media Philosophy] at the Bauhaus University in Weimar, where she then served as a member of the Board from 2010 to 2016.
 In spring 2014 she was a Berlin Prize fellow at the American Academy in Berlin, and during fall 2016 she was an Invited Researcher at the Institut National d’Histoire de l’Art in Paris.
-In 2014 Professor Henderson won a Lifetime Achievement Award, given by the Society for Literature, Science, and the Arts.
-In 2018 she received a Leonardo Pioneer Award, given by the journal Leonardo on its 50th Anniversary.
+In 2014 Professor Henderson won the Lifetime Achievement Award, given by the Society for Literature, Science, and the Arts.
+In 2018 she received a Leonardo Pioneer Award, given by the art/science journal Leonardo on its 50th Anniversary.